kintone-workshops/React-x-REST-API-Workshop/docs/Workshop_Steps.md

 Open two terminal windows

-From the project root directory, run: npm run start
+From the project root directory, run:
+`npm run start`

-From the backend directory, run: npm run start
+From the backend directory, run:

-## J. Add a record to the Kintone app to ...

-1. Go to your Kintone App and add a record by clicking the **➕** button on the upper right side of the screen.
-1. Fill out the fields and save the record by clicking the **Save** button on the bottom left side of the screen.
+`npm run start`

+Navigate to `localhost:3000` in your browser, enter your Country, State, and City, and click `submit`!
+If your entry appears in your Kintone Database, then congratulations, you did it!

 ## Check your work

 Is your code not working?

-Compare your [./src/main.js](../src/main.js) with the [Solution.md](./Solution.md) to see if it is all written correctly.
+Compare your [./src/backend/server.js](../src/backend/server.js) with the [Solution.md](./Solution.md) to see if it is all written correctly.

 ## Still got a problem?